 I’ve divided this list for weekend getaways from Seattle into drives shorter than 3 hours and longer than 3 hours, so you can decide based on distance and how far you’re willing to drive for a short Seattle weekend getaway trip or even an overnight trip from Seattle.

-From national parks to wine countries and even a dip into Canada, here are the best weekend getaways from Seattle for every type of traveler!
+From national parks to wine countries to the Olympic Peninsula and even a dip into Canada, here are the best weekend getaways from Seattle for every type of traveler!

 Weekend Getaways from Seattle (Under 3 Hours Drive)